nirvik7/cse15l-lab-reports/labreport4.md

 ```
 n
 ```
 We can move onto changing out all the entries by using "n" here where it is similar to the Ctrl+G shortcut.
 Move to the next start and go through the "cebase<Esc>" process until you're finished.
-You will need to do it 3 more times for a total of 4 start replaced with base.
+You will need to do this 3 times for a total of 4 start replaced with base.
 [24 key presses]

 ![SS3](https://lh3.googleusercontent.com/drive-viewer/AFDK6gNlewHY81dUguZM0gnl3yY7Tlqc2v4TT-TFwtMitnOo3pSz92GfznGPj8bCm8YKDPApCRDRMKHnljZnHFIN8GEmddrDEQ=w1920-h853)

 ```
 :wq
 ```
+Finally, we can type ":wq" to (w)rite and save the file and (q)uit.
+We're done!
+[3 key presses]

 ![SS4](https://lh3.googleusercontent.com/drive-viewer/AFDK6gOt3PyWgqqbBipmmx2DKnQkbVYSiI2q_EYWxlBuWsXHN8aetRpzcHzwgaGbFJGWzfR2M39wMFMyNxNpwwbbzRtm6DIf2w=w1920-h853)

 *Part 2:*